 After we have begun preparing for an engagement or consultation, we take our engagement plan to the PAG, which is made up of members from our CCG Volunteer programme, Healthwatch Leeds and our Patient and Public Involvement (PPI) lay-person, Angela Collins.

-The engagement team, alongside the lead commissioner (the person responsible for deciding what services we provide in Leeds), present a plan of how they will engage with the public.
-The PAG will consider and challenge the plan if the group feel that there are any noticeable gaps (such as a particular protected characteristic not being engaged with).
+People working on the proposed changes present a plan of how they will engage with the public.
+The PAG considers and challenges the plan if the group feels there are noticeable gaps.
+For example, any gaps in engaging with particular demographics.

-The engagement cannot take place unless the PAG are assured that the engagement plan is robust and well-thought out.
+The engagement cannot take place unless the PAG are assured.
+This means the engagement plan is robust and well-thought-out.

-Our engagement work is supported by Voluntary Action Leeds (VAL) through the Leeds Voices project.
+Our work is supported by Voluntary Action Leeds (VAL) through the Leeds Voices project.
 The Leeds Voices project supports the CCG to develop and implement plans for commissioning.
-It supports the engagement of citizens and communities in the development of health services in the city, including communities who are seldom heard and/or experience the worst health outcomes.
+It supports the engagement of citizens and communities across the city.
+This includes communities that are seldom-heard and/or experience the worst health outcomes.
 You can read more about Leeds Voices here on the Voluntary Action Leeds website: https://doinggoodleeds.org.uk/leeds-voices/